-EPCOR has used its five-year Draft Distribution System Plan for 2018 to 2022 for the calculation of this measure, which outlines forecasted capital expenditures over five years.
+EPCOR has used its five-year finalized DSP for 2019 to 2023 for the calculation of this measure, which outlines forecasted capital expenditures over five years.
+The DSP was filed with the OEB on August 28, 2019.
 The Corporation defines this measure as the tracking of actual capital projects completed compared to planned capital projects, expressed as a percentage.
-For 2018, EPCOR completed 55.64% (2017 - 82.04%) of the capital projects planned for the year plus a number of projects carried forward from the previous year.
+For 2019, EPCOR completed 75.93% (2018 - 55.64%) of the capital projects planned for the year plus a number of projects carried forward from the previous year.

-This measure has declined in 2018 for a few reasons.
+This measure declined in 2018 for a few reasons.
 There was a large bucket truck budgeted that did not arrive until 2019 because of manufacturer delays.
 If received on time the percentage complete would have been 67.80%.
 There was a construction project that was not started because of circumstances beyond the control of the utility, which involved co-ordination with Hydro One and a local town and county prior to construction start.
 If this project was also completed the percentage would increase to 76.14%.
 The purchase of the Corporation by EPCOR on October 1, 2018 resulted in additional training and set-up during the fall which temporarily impacted the construction plan.